Orange-OpenSource/casskop/website/docs/5_operations/3_5_backup_restore.md

 title: Backup and restore
 sidebar_label: Backup and restore
 ---
+**Tip**: For a full working example step by step, please check also this [well written article](https://cscetbon.medium.com/casskop-1-0-1-backup-and-restore-ba92f01c00df).
+This also explain more deeply how Casskop Backup & Restore works in background

 In order to provide Backup/Restore abilities we use InstaCluster's [cassandra-sidecar project](https://github.com/instaclustr/cassandra-sidecar) and add it to each Cassandra node to spawn.
 We want to thant Instaclustr for the modifications they made to make it work with CassKop!